-Business Affairs Manager, Content Partnerships
+Business Affairs Manager, Content Partnerships (closed unfilled)

 BBC Studios is a global creative powerhouse for the development, production and distribution of bold, British, content.
 We produce over 2,500 hours of content per year, operate in 22 markets globally and generate revenue of 1.4bn, returning around 200m profit to BBC public Service each year.
 In the UK, BBC Studios enables audiences to enjoy their favourite BBC programmes and brands outside the licence fee-funded window on alternative platforms, through a range of partnerships, and in multiple formats, from products and magazines to events and experiences.

 You will be working as part of a team to provide business and legal affairs support to BBC Studios Distribution.
 The role focuses on supporting Content Partnerships Scripted genre team, dealing with financing and acquisition of Drama, Comedy and Childrens programming.
 The role also supports the Brands division in relation to marketing and franchise work for Scripted content.
 As a team we have been at the forefront of key deals with Global SVOD partners and co-producers including, His Dark Materials, Good Omens and Les Miserable.

 In addition to investing in programming developed and created by others, BBC Studios is increasingly investing in intellectual property directly and developing content through direct relationships with writers, format creators and rights holders.

 Advise the business in a practical and commercially focussed way on all legal matters and engage in business affairs deal-making to support the Content Partnerships and Brands divisions to meet strategic goals and priorities.
 More specifically this includes:

 Prior to the release of any investment moneys, to draft and negotiate development and distribution agreements and with producers to secure distribution rights;

 To review and advise upon existing development, output and equity relationships we have in place with a number of Independent producers;